The Absolute Best Cheesesteaks In America

 According to Eater, the rolls are from Philly-based Carangi Baking Company, the steak is made from loin tails, and American, mild provolone, and sharp provolone are the cheese choices.
 Unlike its Philly competitors, John's Roast Pork does not serve Cheez Whiz.

-Pop's Philly Steaks - Las Vegas
+POPS - Las Vegas

 It's also a hit with locals.
-The place may only have the third-highest rating for cheesesteaks on Yelp, but it has twice as many reviews as its competitors.
+The place may only have the second-highest rating for cheesesteaks on Yelp, but it has twice as many reviews as its competitors.
 Many of the reviews will confidently say it's the best cheesesteak in Las Vegas.
 Several will say it's the best cheesesteak they've ever had.
-Some even dare to say Pop's cheesesteak is better than anything they've ever bought in Philadelphia
+Some even dare to say POPS cheesesteak is better than anything they've ever bought in Philadelphia

-The name of the shop Pop's is actually an acronym for "Pride of Philly Steaks," and its customers are proud as well.
-Pop's uses Amoroso's rolls and offers Cheez Whiz for an extra dose of authenticity.
+The name of the shop, POPS, is actually an acronym for "Pride of Philly Steaks," and its customers are proud as well.
+POPS uses Amoroso's rolls and offers Cheez Whiz for an extra dose of authenticity.
 As a critic for the Las Vegas Review-Journal put it, "These tasty sandwiches are not just close to the real thing, they are the real thing."

 Jake's Steaks - San Francisco